grubernaut/SlackCI/README.md

     $ gem install slack_ci

-## Usage
+## TODO

-TODO: Write usage instructions here
+* Create Local Configuration File
+* Create Binary from API
+* Implement further tests
+* ...

-## Contributing
+## Running Tests / Contributing

+I have created a new slack team and a new web integration just for rspec purposes of testing this gem.
+Please use team: ```slackCI``` and the integration token ```D7eRlWzfbmZuqL2CqtXHS4ZA``` when writing more rspec tests, or use your own team + token just ensure that the correct team + token values are set back to defaults before creating a PR.
+This ensures that any contributers do not have to have a Slack account to contribute and test the gem.

+### Steps to contribute:

 1. Fork it ( https://github.com/grubernaut/slack_ci/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Ensure all tests pass (`rake test`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request

+## Usage

+TODO: Write usage instructions here